bpbond/luzlogr/cran-comments.md

 ## Test environments

-* local OS X install, R 3.2.3
+* local OS X install, R 4.3.2
-* ubuntu 12.04 (on travis-ci), R 3.2.3
+* R-hub
-* win-builder (devel and release)
+* win-builder

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+Locally there were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-* Maintainer: ‘Ben Bond-Lamberty <bondlamberty@pnnl.gov>’

 ## Downstream dependencies